hanjingo/doc/interview.md

 #### How are Network types classified?

 Network types can be classified along several dimensions.
 At the area of the distribution level, we divided personal area network, local area network, metropolitan area network, wide area network and the internet.
 At the protocol level, we distinguish TCP from UDP.
 At the communication behavior level, we consider whether a connection is established, whether data delivery is guaranteed, and whether transmission unicast, multicast or broadcast.

+#### Describe the OSI Reference Model.

+The OSI (Open Systems Interconnection) Reference Model is a conceptual framework that standardizes network communication into seven layers.
+Each layer serves a specific function and communicates only with the layer directly above and below it.
+From bottom to top: Physical, Data Link, Network, Transport, Session, Presentation, and Application.

+For more info, see: [Network Summary#OSI Reference Model](NET/summary.md)

 #### What is the network topology?